Perturbing scattering resonances in non-Hermitian systems: a generalized Wigner-Smith operator formulation

-Figure \ref{fig:pole-shifts-network} depicts the variation of $\log[\det(\mathbf{S})]$ in the complex $\omega$ plane for the unperturbed network, i.e., $\Delta n = 0$.
+Figure \ref{fig:pole-shifts-network} depicts the variation of $\log[|\det(\mathbf{S})|]$ in the complex $\omega$ plane for the unperturbed network, i.e., $\Delta n = 0$.
 Bright regions, marked with white dots and crosses, correspond to the poles of the unperturbed network scattering matrix.
 Figures~\ref{fig:pole-shifts-network}(a)-(d) show detailed plots of the smaller regions bounded by the white dashed boxes in the main panel.
 The positions of a subset of the poles, specifically those marked with white crosses, were tracked as $\Delta n$ was increased.
 The trajectories followed are shown by the solid red and white lines emanating from the initial pole positions (crosses).
-White lines were traced by numerically solving $\det(\mathbf{S}^{-1}) = 0$ for each value of $\Delta n$, using the previous pole position as an initial guess.
-The red lines, on the other hand, were traced using Eq. (\ref{eq:pole-shift-main}) with $\alpha = \Delta n$ to determine the pole shifts at each step (see Supplemental Material \cite{supplemental} for details of the calculation of $\mathbf{Q}_\alpha$).
-As can be seen, the Wigner-Smith theory agrees excellently with the direct numerical solutions.
-Some discrepancies, however, between the two methods can be seen, e.g., near the top of the main panel.
-In this region, it was found that the computed values for $\res{\omega_p}{\tr(\mathbf{Q}_\alpha)}$ were relatively large, implying that the pole shifts were more sensitive to the perturbation.
-Achieving greater accuracy would thus require small a perturbation step size to maintain validity of Eq.~(\ref{eq:taylor-series-brief}).
-Dashed red and white lines emanating from the crosses on the right hand side of the figure show the pole trajectories when $\Delta n$ instead took negative values, and show further agreement between the two methods.
+White lines were traced by numerically solving $\det(\mathbf{S}^{-1}) = 0$ for each value of $\Delta n$.
+The red lines, on the other hand, were traced using Eq.~(\ref{eq:pole-shift-main}) with $\alpha = \Delta n$ to determine the pole shifts at each step (see Supplemental Material \cite{supplemental} for details of the calculation of $\mathbf{Q}_\alpha$).
+As can be seen, the WS theory agrees excellently with the direct numerical solutions.
+Some discrepancies, however, can be seen, e.g., near the top of the main panel.
+In this region, it was found that computed values for $\res{\omega_p}{\tr(\mathbf{Q}_\alpha)}$ were relatively large, implying that the pole shifts were more sensitive to the perturbation.
+Accordingly, a smaller perturbation step size is requried to restore validity of Eq.~(\ref{eq:taylor-series-brief}).
+Dashed red and white lines emanating from the crosses on the right hand side of the figure show the pole trajectories for $\Delta n <0$ and show further agreement between the two methods.